Broadcast status updates via SMS to your subscribers anywhere on the planet using your Twilio account.

 Twilio charges per SMS message.
 International messaging rates vary.
 We recommend reviewing Twilio’s pricing before enabling SMS notifications.

-Configure Twilio Number
+Configure Twilio Integration

 Copy your Account SID and Auth Token from the Twilio Console.

-Connect Twilio Number to Status.io
+Connect Twilio Messaging Service to Status.io

 Select Twilio from the SMS provider list.